ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Deployed Instances** from the left navigation pane.
 2. In the **vCenter Server Instances** table, click the instance to view the clusters in it.

-   **Note**: Ensure that the instance is in the **Ready to Use** status.
-Otherwise, you cannot add clusters to the instance.
+   **Note:** Ensure that the instance status is **Ready to Use**.
+Otherwise, you can't add clusters to the instance.

 3. Click **Infrastructure** on the left navigation pane and click **Add** at the upper-right corner of the **CLUSTERS** table.
 4. On the **Add Cluster** page, enter the cluster name.
-5. If you want to host the cluster in a different {{site.data.keyword.CloudDataCent_notm}} than the one that the instance is hosted in, under **Bare Metal Server**, check the **Select a different location** check box and choose the {{site.data.keyword.CloudDataCent_notm}} to host the instance.
+5. You can host the cluster in a different {{site.data.keyword.CloudDataCent_notm}} than the one that the instance is hosted in.
+To do so, under **Bare Metal Server**, check the **Select a different location** check box and choose the {{site.data.keyword.CloudDataCent_notm}} to host the instance.
 6. Select the **CPU Model**, the amount of **RAM**, and the **Number of Bare Metal Servers** for the Bare Metal configuration.
-7. Select **vSAN Storage** and select the **Number of vSAN Capacity Disks** and **Disk Type and Size for vSAN Capacity Disks** for the storage configuration.
+7. Select **vSAN Storage** and specify the disk types for the capacity and cache disks and the number of disks.
+If you want more storage, check the **High-Performance Intel Optane** box.
 8. Select the license edition for VMware vSAN for the license configuration.
+9. Select the network setting of either **Public and Private Network** or **Private Network Only**.
-9. On the **Order Summary** pane, verify the cluster configuration before you add the cluster.
+10. On the **Order Summary** pane, verify the cluster configuration before you add the cluster.
    1. Review the settings for the cluster.
    2. Review the estimated cost of the cluster.
 Click **Pricing details** to generate a PDF summary.
 To save or print your order summary, click the **Print** or **Download** icon on the upper right of the PDF window.
    3. Click the link or links of the terms that apply to your order, and confirm that you agree with these terms before you add the cluster.
    4. Click **Provision**.

-### Results after adding clusters to vCenter Server with Hybridity Bundle instances
+### Results after you add clusters to vCenter Server with Hybridity Bundle instances

 1. The deployment of the cluster starts automatically and the status of the cluster is changed to **Initializing**.
 You can check the status of the deployment by viewing the deployment history on the **Summary** page of the instance.
 2. When the cluster is ready to use, its status changes to **Ready to Use**.
 The newly added cluster is enabled with vSphere High Availability (HA) and vSphere Distributed Resource Scheduler (DRS).

-**Important**: You cannot change the cluster name.
+**Important:** You can't change the cluster name.
 Changing the cluster name might cause the add or remove ESXi servers operations in the cluster to fail.

-## Viewing clusters in vCenter Server with Hybridity Bundle instances
+## Procedure to view clusters in vCenter Server with Hybridity Bundle instances

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Deployed Instances** from the left navigation pane.
 2. In the **vCenter Server Instances** table, click the instance to view the clusters in it.